gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 * failure recovery methods in laboratory environments
 * safe human-robot collaboration
 * machine vision for laboratory environments
-* statistical learning for dynamical and control systems
 * physics-constrained learning

 Moreover, I am passionate about deploying algorithms to control the dynamic behaviour of robots with the goal of moving closer to robots that can adapt in real-world environments.

 # Openings

-I have multiple PhD studentships available for October 2024.
+I have a CDT PhD studentship available for October 2025.
 Further details on the position (and others) and how to apply is available in the Openings page.

 # Most Recent News

+(12/2024) We have been awarded the [Google Deepmind Research Ready](https://raeng.org.uk/google-deepmind-research-ready) grant for our programme 'Upskilling Students in AI and Robotics for Materials Discovery'.
+If you are a UK-based student in your penultimate year (and satisfy at least one of the `widening participation criteria'), and would like to join us in Liverpool in Summer 2025, contact me! :)

+(11/2024) I gave an [invited talk](https://www.eventbrite.co.uk/e/cradle-robotics-annual-showcase-rai-early-career-researcher-workshop-tickets-1013676913937?aff=eemailordconf) at UoM on Fellowship Grant Application.

+(11/2024) I gave an invited talk at the [LRC Symposium](https://www.liverpool.ac.uk/leverhulme-research-centre/events/).

+(10/2024) Laura (CDT DAMC) and Cenk (RAEng RF-aligned PhD) have joined my research group as PhD students - stay tuned for their research work on **safer** and **upskilled** robotic chemists!

+(08/2024) Kevin presented our work on [Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping](https://ieeexplore.ieee.org/abstract/document/10711291/) at IEEE CASE 2024 which was also nominated for the Best Healthcare Application award!

+(06/2024) Alex joined my group as an [AIchemy](https://aichemy.ac.uk) UG student researcher.

+(05/2024) I started my role as [RAL for CMD](https://www.royce.ac.uk/research-areas/chemical-materials-design/) at the Henry Royce Institute.

+(04/2024) I gave an invited talk at the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/?page_id=743)

 (02/2024) Imperial and Liverpool will lead UK's flagship £12m AI for Chemistry Hub [AIChemy](https://www.ukri.org/news/100m-boost-in-ai-research-will-propel-transformative-innovations/) - led by Andy and Kim.
 Thrilled to be part of this exciting research hub.

 (02/2024) We are organising the first workshop on Accelerating Discovery in Natural Science Laboratories with AI and Robotics at IEEE ICRA 2024!
 [CFP](https://sites.google.com/view/icra24-accelerating-discovery) is out!

 (01/2024) Our paper [Modular, multi-robot integration of laboratories: an autonomous workflow for solid-state chemistry](https://pubs.rsc.org/en/content/articlehtml/2024/sc/d3sc06206f) has been published in Chemical Science.
 Congrats Amy!

-(10/2023) Anna Kisil and Nikola Radulov have joined my group as PhD students.
-Looking forward to their contributions in the field of intelligent robotic scientists!

-(09/2023) Our paper [Go with the flow: deep learning methods for autonomous viscosity estimations](https://pubs.rsc.org/en/content/articlelanding/2023/DD/D3DD00109A) has been accepted in Digital Discovery.
-Congrats Mike!

-(08/2023) I have been awarded the prestigious [Royal Academy of Engineering Research Fellowship](https://raeng.org.uk/news/academy-announces-latest-research-fellowship-awardees)!

-(08/2023) Aaron will be presenting [our paper on multimodal sensing for laboratory tasks](https://arxiv.org/pdf/2307.00671.pdf) at [IEEE CASE](https://case2023.org/).

-(08/2023) I have started my new position as a Lecturer (Asssistant Professor) in Robotics and Chemistry Automation at the University of Liverpool!

-(07/2023) I gave an invited talk at KCL's ML/RL Group within the Department of Informatics on __Creating the Next Generation of Intelligent Robotic Assistants__.

-(06/2023) Our paper [Autonomous biomimetic solid dispensing using a dual-arm robotic manipulator](https://pubs.rsc.org/en/content/articlehtml/2023/dd/d3dd00075c) has been accepted in Digital Discovery.
-Congrats Ying!

-(05/2023) We visited Rossmore primary school for an outreach activity with years 5 and 6 about Robotics and Chemistry.

-(04/2023) I visited [KIT](https://h2t.anthropomatik.kit.edu/), [TUM-ICS](https://www.ce.cit.tum.de/ics/home/), [TUM-MIRMI](https://www.mirmi.tum.de/en/mirmi/news/article/dr-gabriella-pizzuto-university-of-liverpool-talks-on-creating-intelligent-robot-chemistry-assistants-at-tum-mirmi/) and [TUD](https://www.ccps.tu-darmstadt.de/events_ccps/ccps_seminar/ccps_seminars_2023/07_gabriella_pizzuto.en.jsp) as a [DAAD AINet Fellow](https://www.daad.de/en/the-daad/postdocnet/fellows/fellows/).